fyysikkokilta/Fspx2019/README.md

 # Fspx2019
-Web page of the physicist spex.
+Web page of the Physicist Spex (Fyysikkospeksi).

 ## Developing
 Browser-sync and gulp are used in development.
 Run `npm install` and then `gulp watch`.